famousj/the-little-hooner/hooner.md

 **A:** Now that we know that `lat` is not `~`, we have to find out whether the `head` of `lat` is the same atom as `a`, or whether `a` is somewhere in the rest of `lat`.
-The answer
+The answer to
 ```
 ?|
   .=((head lat) a)